 How to Cook Red Snapper

+Red snapper is a particularly excellent fish to grill, either whole or in fillets.
+While it might seem challenging, grilling whole fish really isn't difficult.
+Simply take a whole red snapper, fill the body with lemon slices, chili peppers, butter, herbs, and spices and you are ready to grill.
 While you want a hot grill, the fish should sit over a lower heat, not necessarily indirect grilling, but low direct heat.
 In many parts of the world, the way to grill snapper is on a wet banana leaf.
-You might also attempt grilling it on a cedar plank, which is another great way to grill fish.
+You might also try grilling it on a cedar plank, which is another great way to grill fish.

-Red Snapper Substitutes
+Red Snapper Recipes

 Red snapper is an excellent choice for a whole grilled fish, a broiled fillet, or as the main ingredient in fish tacos.
 Its lightly sweet flavor goes well with almost any seasoning.

 - Baked Red Snapper With Garlic and Herbs